mlwiles/vmwaresolutions/vas/backup/index.md

 Many items were discussed here and some come with a cost, be sure to check out the pricing details on the VM components visit [
 VMware Solutions Shared pricing](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing) section.

+[Restore from backup](https://mlwiles.github.io/vmwaresolutions/vas/restore/index.md) is next best set of steps that can be taken to test the backups as well as restore in the case of a data loss, corruption, or some other reasons.

 _Note the information described in this example are guidelines.
 There are multiple ways to configure the various parts of the example.
 Please adjust accordingly for your needs._